CharlesGueunet/vimmic/README.md

 To install ctags, look into your distribution repository, or download sources [here](http://prdownloads.sourceforge.net/ctags/ctags-5.8.tar.gz).<br>

-By default ctags is configured use zsh if it is installed (bash otherwise).
-Change syntastic shell to your convenient if needed in the vimrc file.<br>

 For Python users, the [flake8-vim](https://github.com/andviro/flake8-vim) plugin might require the [flake8](https://pypi.python.org/pypi/flake8) Python